Fremantle - just 30 minutes from Perth's city centre...

 - FOLLOW a self-guided walking trail - maps available from the visitor centre.

-- TAKE a stroll to South Fremantle and discover the impressive street art and murals.
+- TAKE a stroll (or jump on CAT bus) to South Fremantle and discover street art and murals.

 - EXPLORE shops, galleries and cafes in the historic West End.

-Fremantle is one of the easiest cities in the world to explore by foot, bicycle or scooter.
-All leading attractions are located within close proximity and the free Fremantle CAT bus completes regular cicuits around the city of Fremantle stopping at popular places of interest and offering easy access to major attractions and venues.
+Fremantle is one of the easiest cities in the world to explore by foot or bike.
+All leading attractions are located within walking distance of the Fremantle Train Station and the free Fremantle CAT bus completes regular circuits around the city stopping at popular places of interest and offering easy access to major attractions and venues.

-A great way for visitors to get around is to take the Fremantle Tram Tour which completes regular circuits of the city with educational commentary, hire a bike from the Fremantle Visitor Centre, join a walking tour or follow one of the self guided heritage walking trails below.
+A great way for visitors to get around is to take the Fremantle Tram Tour which completes regular circuits of the city with educational commentary, hire a bike from the Fremantle Visitor Centre, join a walking tour or follow one of the self-guided walking trails below.
 Maps are available from the visitor centre.

 The city's multicultural mix is most evident in its food and restaurants.
 A strong Italian influence has produced a vast array of pizza and pasta restaurants while Asian, Indian and a whole host of other cuisine can also be found nestled among Fremantle's winding streets.

 You'll also find some of the state's most popular seafood restaurants dotted around Fremantle's colourful Fishing Boat Harbour - the perfect place to sample the Indian Ocean's bounty.
-Fremantle has a wonderful nightlife with several clubs that play live music until the early hours.
+Fremantle has a wonderful nightlife with several clubs, pubs and bars that play live music until the early hours.
 If you have the energy, by the time you leave the clubs, the cafés will be open for a morning coffee.

 Art lovers are catered for in Fremantle with art ranging from highbrow gallery displays to Indigenous designs, to street

 art on the side walk.
-Fremantle is also home to Notre Dame University Australia, whose investment in, and restoration of, many fine old buildings is bringing new life to the West End, as students from all over the world fill its streets.
+Fremantle is also home to Notre Dame University Australia, whose investment in, and restoration of, many fine old buildings has brought new life to the West End, as students from all over the world fill its streets.

-Fremantle also has seven days a week shopping, allowing visitors to relax over a cup of coffee before going in search of innovative fashion or that special gift from Fremantle's quirky shopping precinct.
+Fremantle also has seven days a week shopping, allowing visitors to relax over a cup of coffee before going in search of innovative fashion or that special gift from Fremantle's quirky shopping precincts.

 Shoppers love Fremantle for its funky Australian fashions and independent designs.
 Young and upcoming designers are choosing Fremantle to launch their stunning new designs and there are around 50 boutiques crammed into Market and High Streets.